gitlabhq/gitlabhq/doc/ci/variables/README.md

 > Introduced in GitLab Runner 1.7.
 >
 > **WARNING:** Enabling debug tracing can have severe security implications.
-The output **will** contain the content of all your secure variables and any other secrets!
+The output **will** contain the content of all your secret variables and any other secrets!
 The output **will** be uploaded to the GitLab server and made visible in build traces!